 Each supplier is responsible for appropriate and timely application of the 8D and for ensuring their organization possesses the knowledge and skill level to solve problems.
-It is expected that a completed 3-D is submitted within 24 hours (1 business day) of receipt of PTR notice to contain issues where the manufacturing location and GHSP factory giving notice are in the same relative time zone.
+It is expected that a completed 3-D is submitted within 24 hours (1business day) of receipt of PTR notice to contain issues where the manufacturing location and GHSP factory giving notice are in the same relative time zone.
 In the event that the supplier is providing product from a foreign location greater than 8 hours' time difference, the containment period will be less than 3 days' time.
+A completed 3-D shall include a containment plan consisting of method of containment, verification of containment effectiveness and timing of containment actions.
+If the supplier has determined there is risk that suspect material has been shipped to GHSP, the supplier must immediately notify each affected fulfillment location and make containment arrangements to protect GHSP.
+All product created by the same or similar processes must be contained until verified to be acceptable to the design record.
+In-transit material to any GHSP ship to locations must be identified and the method of certification shall be communicated.